 Here’s the thing.
-Obesity has nearly tripled since 1975.
+According to the World Health Organization (WHO), obesity has nearly tripled since 1975.
 The population is aging.
 Chronic diseases that are impacted, both positively and negatively, through our lifestyle choices, are being managed by millions of people around the world.
 What we are doing and how we are going about addressing these things needs to work as best as it can for both the individuals who are navigating these conditions and for our future.

-One of the biggest challenges I think we face is thinking about something we know differently.
+One of the biggest challenges we face is thinking differently about something we know.
 If you have always done something a certain way and it’s not producing the desired results, it needs to change.
 The same is true when it comes to health and wellbeing.
 The difference is, it’s personal.

 Perhaps one way we can begin to make the switch to better well-being is through how we talk.
 Words matter.
-They impact feelings, they shape how we hear messages, they can change a conversation in an instant.
+They impact feelings, shape how we hear messages, and can change a conversation in an instant.

 Let’s start with this small, seemingly insignificant yet incredibly impactful action step.
 We can all do it.
 Use different words.
 Have a conversation instead of spewing facts.
 It might just help make the difference you are hoping for.